 Tribes of North America once inhabited vast ecologically rich landscapes and even though ties to these ancestral lands have remained strong, tribal interests are rarely considered in public land policy decisions.
 Also, as development demands on public lands have continued to increase, so have native concerns for the future of these lands.
-Since 2008, Round River has partnered with Utah Tribes to promote a strong and legitimate voice for conservation.

 The Navajo San Juan Conservation Initiative has the expressed goals of developing a Navajo voice for the conservation of Utah’s public land, and to effect improved and expanded conservation for these lands.